-We offer ranges of several different types, with a large number of options and configurations to choose from.
+We offer several different types of ranges, with a large number of options and configurations to choose from.
 Let's start with the basics.

-Heavy Duty ranges are designed for higher volume usage, and boast more durable construction, and often are available with more features and options.
+Heavy-duty ranges are designed for higher volume usage, and they boast more durable construction.
+They are often available with more features and options.

 We also offer a few specialty types of ranges: